annirubi/Homework-5/README.md

 # HOMEWORK 5 ☀
-The page has useful information about tenses in English Here is the link to my project:
+The page has useful information about tenses in English

+Here is the link to my project:
 [My project] (https://annirubi.github.io/Homework-5/)

 ___
 What was done:
-- [X]  Appled BEM methodology in naming
+- [X]  Applied BEM methodology in naming
 - [X] Used Flexbox
 - [X] Created a page with useful information in HTML and CSS
 - [X] Added 5 sections: header, description section, gallery section, check yourself section, footer.